Topic: Azure ML: from beginner to pro

 The main task of the

-run() function is to invoke our model with the data passed as a parameter, and to return a prediction:
+run() function of score.py is to invoke our model with the data passed as a parameter, and to return a prediction:

 def run(raw_data: str) -> list[str]: logging.info("Run started") json_list = json.loads(raw_data)["input_data"]["data"] x = DataLoader(TensorDataset(torch.Tensor(json_list)), batch_size=BATCH_SIZE) predicted_indices = predict(x, model, device) predictions = [ FashionMNIST.classes[predicted_index] for predicted_index in predicted_indices ] logging.info("Predictions: %s", predictions) logging.info("Run completed") return predictions